panaverse/panaverse.github.io/README.md

 ![Panaverse DAO Logo](red-p-logo-text_dao_croped.png)

 ## The Future of the Web is Web 3.0, Metaverse, and Edge Computing.
 Panaverse DAO is a movement to spread these technolgies globally.
+It is community of Web 3 and Metaverse developers, designers, trainers, startup founders and service providers.

 ## [Admissions Closed, Classes Started on September 27, 2022](https://www.piaic.org/)